sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ![inline](./images/jmeter-cm-04.jpg)

 ^ Throughput is much higher than required.
-Test ramp up and ramp down are expected.
+Test ramp up and tear down are expected.

 ---